-ASAP works to prevent wrongful deportations by connecting refugee families to community support and emergency legal aid.
+The Asylum Seeker Advocacy Project (ASAP) works to prevent wrongful deportations by connecting refugee families to community support and emergency legal aid.
 ASAP was founded in May 2015 as a volunteer effort led by four law school classmates: Conchita Cruz, Swapna Reddy, Dorothy Tegeler, and Liz Willis.
-Since then, ASAP has represented hundreds of refugees at imminent risk of deportation in over 25 states, provided support to thousands more through a private online community, and mobilized over 500 volunteers to carry out this work across the country.
+Since then, ASAP has prevented the deportation of over 400 refugees in more than 30 states, provided support to more than 2,500 refugee mothers through a private online community, and mobilized over 750 volunteers to carry out this work across the country.
 ASAP is a project of the Urban Justice Center, a 501(c)(3) nonprofit and our fiscal sponsor.

 For more information, check out our 2016-2017 Annual Report.